CFT-approach to Rotating Field Lumps in Attractive Potential: Non-relativistic Limit and Conformal Symmetry

 By analogy with similar solutions constructed in \cite{Galushkina:2025hkw}, these Q-tubes are scale-free and possess a constant global $U(1)$ charge $N=const$.
 In our case, $N=Q_{max}$, where $Q_{max}$ can be obtained from Table \ref{table}.
 The Hamiltonian of the model (\ref{NR lagrangian})

 corresponds to the planar Gross-Pitaevskii theory.
 Remarkably, $H=0$ for soliton solutions with an arbitrary $n$.
-The latter is a result of an unbroken scale invariance and conformal symmetry, the corresponding symmetry generators $D$ and $K$
+One can see that the latter is a result of an unbroken scale invariance and conformal symmetry.
+Indeed, the corresponding symmetry generators $D$ and $K$ are expressed as follows